Skip to content

 Single-GC bid management platform

-Construction bidding software is a bid-management platform built specifically for the construction industry -- and it's worth being clear upfront that it's not auction software.
-The mechanics are completely different, and I'll explain that more below.
-Here's how it actually works: a general contractor breaks a project into scopes -- concrete, framing, electrical, mechanical, and so on -- then invites prequalified sub-trades to bid on each one.
-Subs respond with structured bids that break down labour, material, equipment, alternates, allowances, and exclusions.
-The GC then compares those bids line-by-line, identifies scope gaps between subs, normalises the totals, and makes an award.
-But that's honestly just the core of it.
-Beyond bid management itself, the software handles prequalification -- insurance, bonding, safety records, financial review -- plus plan room access for drawings, specs, and addenda, invitation distribution, and award automation.
-Procore, BuildingConnected, and ConstructConnect dominate the commercial market right now.
-The real kicker?
-Their per-seat fees compound fast, especially for larger GCs managing multiple project managers or sub-trades running 50+ bids a month.
-Custom platforms typically pay for themselves within 12-18 months for GCs above $50M in annual construction volume.
-Social Animal builds these custom bid-management platforms for GCs, sub-trades, and multi-trade construction marketplaces.
+Your general contractor breaks a commercial project into scopes — concrete, framing, electrical, mechanical — then invites prequalified sub-trades to respond with structured bids.
+Those bids arrive with labour breakdowns, material costs, equipment rentals, alternates, allowances, and exclusions spelled out line by line.
+Your PM compares them side-by-side, identifies scope gaps between subs, normalises totals, and awards the work.
+That's the core loop.
+Beyond bid management, your platform handles prequalification verification — insurance expiration, bonding capacity, safety records, financial review — plus plan room access for drawings and addenda, invitation distribution, and award automation.
+Procore and BuildingConnected own the commercial market.
+Their per-seat fees compound fast: a 20-PM operation pays $40–80K annually just for bid invitations.
+Custom platforms pay for themselves in 12–18 months for GCs above $50M in annual construction volume.
+Social Animal builds these bid-management platforms for general contractors, sub-trades, and multi-trade construction marketplaces.

 Dónde fallan los proyectos